-- (a) one written paper of three hours in general physics; - (b) at least three major topics and at least three minor topics, provided that in place of one or more of the minor topics a candidate may submit either units of further work (comprising classwork and/or practical work) and/or a report of a project, undertaken during the previous Long Vacation, of not more than 5,000 words excluding footnotes; - (c) a report of a research project of not more than 5,000 words, excluding footnotes.
+- [(a) one written paper of three hours in general physics;] - (b) at least three major topics and at least three minor topics, provided that in place of one or more of the minor topics a candidate may submit approved units of further work (comprising classwork and/or practical work): - (c) a report of a research project of not more than 5,000 words, excluding footnotes.

-The Head of the Department of Physics shall announce not less than five major topics and ten minor topics, and the types of further work for the examination, including the form of assessment for each topic or piece of further work, not later than the beginning of the Michaelmas Term.
+The Head of the Department of Physics shall announce not fewer than five major topics and ten minor topics, and the types of further work for the examination, including the form of assessment for each topic or piece of further work, not later than the beginning of the Michaelmas Term.